-Animals like crabs, lobsters & prawns (decapod crustaceans) undergo severe suffering in the food industry.
-They're boiled alive, crammed into overcrowded tanks, posted live using Amazon, and more.
+Despite being legally recognised as sentient and able to feel pain, animals like crabs, lobsters and prawns (decapod crustaceans) still endure significant suffering in the food industry.
+They're boiled alive, dismembered, transported or stored in overcrowded tanks, and worse.

 We're urging the government to Close the Loophole that allows such treatment to continue.
 We want to see all decapod crustaceans included in the Animal Welfare Act, which will create a duty of care to protect these animals from unncessary suffering and set up steps that must be taken to ensure their welfare needs are met.

 Please take action now: